openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

 * **maxBWS** - Maximum bandwidth limit in MB/s.
 Range: 1 - 524288 (512GB/s)

+* **maxIOPS_per_GB** - Maximum number of IOPs allowed for volume based on capacity.
+Range: 100 - 100M

+* **maxBWS_per_GB** - Maximum bandwidth limit in MB/s based on capacity.
+                      Range: 1 - 524288 (512GB/s)

+If both max and per_GB values are provided for a QoS type, the max value will take precedence.

+If the calculated per_GB value for a volume based on capacity is greater than the maximum allowed value, the maximum allowed values will be applied.

 The qos keys above must be created and asscoiated to a volume type.
 For information on how to set the key-value pairs and associate them with a volume type see the `volume qos
 <https://docs.openstack.org/python-openstackclient/latest/cli/command-objects/volume-qos.html>`_
 section in the OpenStack Client command list.

+QoS settings are not applied to any volume in a volume group as these are controlled at the volume group level.

 Configure OpenStack and Purity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~